-While this paper is generally supportive of the LBV, it critiques the LBV for failing to acknowledge the importance of wars and other military conflicts in changing perceptions of what types of transnational business behaviour are legitimate.
+While this paper is generally supportive of the LBV, it critiques the LBV for failing to acknowledge the importance of wars and other military conflicts for their capacity to rapidly change perceptions of what types of transnational business behaviour are legitimate.
 Stevens et al. (2015) are right to emphasize the importance of cultural context in influencing perceptions of corporate legitimacy.
 However, they ignore the fact that this cultural context is dynamic, linked to national and other large-group identities, and closely connected to war.
 Most scholars of nationalism regard national identities as invented cultural constructs.
 Much of the literature on the relationship between war and nationalism suggests that warfare generally intensifies the subjective importance of these constructed national identities (Saideman and Ayres, 2008; Cannadine, 2013).
 Indeed, some authors have speculated that since national identities are maintained largely in response to war, long periods of peace may cause national consciousness to diminish (Turner, 2001, 192-4).
 In such a world, individuals and firms would trade with each other without thinking about the nationality of potential exchange partners.

 This research by scholars of nationalism has important implications for how we think about MNEs such as HSBC, since nationalism influences perceptions of the legitimacy of transactions between individuals that cross the imagined boundaries of the national community.
 During long periods of stability in the international system, the subjective importance of national identities to economic actors is likely to be low, which means that transactions between pairs of individuals who happen to be of different nationalities will be regarded as unproblematic.
 Moreover, MNEs may wish to represent themselves as cosmopolitan or trans-national institutions in such a context.
 During wars, hostility towards individuals and firms associated with enemy nation-states tends to increase dramatically.
 Such surges in nationalist sentiment will necessarily affect the strategies of firms with ties to foreigners now designated as ‘enemies’.
-This paper will show that the outbreak of the First World War quickly and dramatically changed the thinking of many British people about the legitimacy of various HSBC transactions, particularly those that involved individuals who were part of the socially-constructed category of ‘German.’
+This paper will show that the outbreak of the First World War quickly and dramatically changed the thinking of many British people about the legitimacy of HSBC’s actions, particularly those that involved individuals who were part of the socially-constructed category of ‘German.’

-..
+This paper suggests that preserving legitimacy in the home country during major wars can sometimes require a MNE headquarters to increase its control over the activities of overseas managers.
+The existing research shows that the optimum trade-off between autonomy and centralization in MNEs will depend on the nature of the company’s strategy (Birkinshaw et al., 1998; Young & Tavares, 2004, Table 1; Gammelgaard et al, 2012; Kawai, & Strange, 2014; Hoenen & Kostova, 2014; Samuels, 2014, 24, 81).
+To date, however, IB scholars have not looked at MNE organizational design through the lens of the LBV.
+As we shall see, British government officials repeatedly confronted HBSC’s London manager with evidence of illegitimate and possibly illegal activity by the firm’s managers in Asia.
+At the same time, the bank was attacked in the press for allegedly helping the German war effort.
+The potential loss of home-country legitimacy represented by these episodes could have been avoided had the firm reduced the autonomy of its overseas subsidiaries at the start of the conflict.
+This paper thus suggests that MNEs that face the serious risk of the loss of legitimacy in the home country should modify their organizational architecture in wartime to permit the more effective monitoring of overseas operations.

 Background